Confounders: machine learning’s blindspot

 causaLens builds breakthrough tech to discover confounders in any data

 Causal AI is a new category of machine intelligence that understands cause and effect.

 Leading AI researchers agree that causality is the future of AI.
 “Many of us think that we are missing the basic ingredients needed [for true machine intelligence], such as the ability to understand causal relationships in data”, says Yoshua Bengio, a leading figure in deep learning research.

 Causal AI is the only method that can identify confounders in noisy data and distinguish direct causal relations from spurious correlations.
 This capability solves the problems that confounders typically create for conventional machine learning.

-causaLens are at the forefront of developing and commercializing Causal AI.
-Find out how we can accelerate your AI journey.
+causaLens is at the forefront of developing and commercializing Causal AI.